Rabbi Bruce Kadden

 Andrea (Andy) Mauer joined the Temple Beth El staff in September, 2000.
 She was born and raised in the Puyallup/Sumner area.
-She is married and has resided in Fircrest for the past 27 years.
+She is married and has resided in Fircrest for the past 30 years.
 Her daughter is a middle school teacher and is currently living in Maryland, with her husband, who is in the Air Force, and their first and only granddaughter.
-She just recently completed her master’s degree in education and is looking forward to teaching.
-Her son is currently in the Coast Guard Reserves.
-He recently graduated from Seattle University and is looking for employment in police work or the state department.
+Her son works for Senator Patty Murray as a veterans' affairs constituent services representative with wedding plans for the summer of 2018.
 Andrea and her family take pleasure in family get-togethers and yearly, extended-family campouts.
 Andrea enjoys being part the TBE community.

 Rebecca Kendziora has been the administrative assistant at Temple Beth El since 2003.
 Born and raised in the Pacific Northwest, Rebecca has been in office administration for nearly 20 years after making the transition from retail management and human resources and enjoys it very much.
 In her spare time, she enjoys spending time with her family and friends and has a passion for Cirque du Soleil and the performing arts.
 Rebecca has enjoyed being a part of the Temple Beth El family and its extended community.

 Shelley is the religious education administrative assistant and works three days per week.
 She lives in Gig Harbor with her dog, Coco and cat, Tuffy.
 Her daughter and son-in-law also live in Gig Harbor, along with their two children.
 Shelley attends all of her grandchildren’s athletic activities.
 In her spare time she enjoys spending time with family, attending exercise class, reading and trying new recipes, and working all kinds of puzzles.